 A few months before he was awarded the 2015 Templeton Prize, T4CG invited Jean Vanier to give an address to a cross party group of MPs and Peers in Parliament.
 Entitled Living Together for the Common Good: Why Do the Strong Need the Weak? the occasion also included a Q+A with Archbishop Justin Welby and Cardinal Vincent Nichols, chaired by the BBC Today Programme's Sarah Montague.
 Click on the image below to watch the film.

-In his first visit to the British Parliament Jean Vanier spoke of how society is impoverished if it fails to embrace the gifts of the marginalised, and what the strong have to gain by living in community with the weak.
-He speaks about what it means to be a human person, how to break down barriers between people who are different and building community.
-His insights are not just for people with disabilities, but for all of us.
+In his first visit to the British Parliament Jean Vanier spoke of how society is impoverished if it fails to embrace the gifts of the marginalised, and what the strong have to gain by living in relationship with the weak.
+He speaks about what it means to be a human person, how to break down barriers between people who are different and how to build community.
+His insights are not just for the L’Arche communities or for people with disabilities, but for all of us.

 The event was held by Together for the Common Good in partnership with L'Arche UK, for a cross party gathering of about 80 MPs and Peers, in the River Room at the House of Lords on 19 January 2015.

-The common good is an ancient tradition and at the same time a new approach that transcends the old divisions, where each person is required to play a role and take responsibility according to their ability.
-This is well expressed in the real, lived experience of L’Arche communities.
-Download briefing paper here.
+The Common Good is an approach that has the potential to transcend divisions, where each person is required to play a role and take responsibility according to their ability.